SamLR/1D_em_up/README.md

 ### TODO ###
 * Very basic death seems to now work
 * Need to add reset screen and remove infinite jump (if jump triggered in pit)
+    - Fixed but jump needs generalising
 * Generalise checking of platform
 * Alternate screens
 * import method for screens